 Passage of these exams is necessary to obtain an initial teaching license, which will allow you to find a job at a school and begin working towards a more permanent license.
 No matter what stage your license is at, teachers are generally expected to maintain their knowledge, by performing continuing education before their renewal comes up.

-Some states even expect teachers to earn a master’s degree within a few years of starting their careers.
+Some states even expect teachers to earn a master’s degree within a few years of starting their careers, so it’s a good idea to learn about the difference between a PhD vs EdD degree.
 Master’s degrees will usually meet the requirements for continuing education and may lead to an increase in pay.

 Teachers in private schools may not have to meet state licensure requirements but will often have to deal with even stricter expectations, whether they’re licensed or not.
 Private schools will still be looking for teachers who have extensive knowledge of their intended subject area, and who are versed in the handling of students and structuring of lessons but may look to other certifications, such as National Board Certification, rather than state licensing.
 National Board Certification can be valuable to public school teachers as well, as recognition of their efforts and accomplishments and as a means of advancing their career.